Kevin McGeehan

-Kevin McGeehan (born October 30, 1973) is an American college basketball coach who is currently an assistant coach at Wofford University.
+Kevin McGeehan (born October 30, 1973) is an American college basketball coach who is currently an assistant coach at Wofford College.

-Coaching career

 McGeehan was an assistant coach at the University of Richmond for eight seasons.

-Campbell (2013-2025)

 In 2013 he was hired at Campbell University in April 2013, replacing Robbie Laing.
 He was named Big South Coach of the Year in 2019.

-Return to assistant coaching (2025-present)

-In September 2025, McGeehan was named assistant men's basketball coach at Wofford University.
+In September 2025, McGeehan was named assistant men's basketball coach at Wofford College.